Adding Notes to References

 Searching inside PDFs for text

 In order to search within PDFs for text, you first need to have a couple of plugins installed.
 You can view whether they are installed by clicking on the Gear icon then Preferences then on the Search tab.
 There will be entries for PDF Indexing.
-Like so:

 Once they have been installed when you are in the search pane in your Zotero window, click on the drop-down icon beside the magnifying glass and search for Everything.
-Like so:

 How to use a USB drive to transport libraries